Miao-99/SimpleToken/README.md

 # SimpleToken
-Implementation of a smart contract on the Ethereum Goerli test network.
+Implementation of smart contracts on the Ethereum Goerli test network.
 ## Description
 This is a simple voting project using ERC20 tokens and a governor, and the code can be cloned into the Remix IDE to reproduce.